 - Ask for guidance when you are unsure.

-Support academic honesty policy and investigate all counselor/teacher reports of malpractice.
+Support academic integrity policy and investigate all counselor/teacher reports of malpractice.

 Ensure that all staff, students, and parents understand definitions, responsibilities, and repercussions.

-Ensure the academic honesty policy is applied consistently throughout the school.
+Ensure the academic integrity policy is applied consistently throughout the school.

 Provide staff development and guidance on academic writing and referencing systems that are available.

-Provide teachers with material to guide students in maintaining academic honesty.
+Provide teachers with material to guide students in maintaining academic integrity.

 Investigation of malpractice.